 2 nights Barahi Eco Resort

 Today is a day of park based activities.
 Keep your eyes peeled for tigers, leopards and other elusive wildlife.
-The highlight today is the Elephant Safari through the jungle.
 Other activities on offer include canoeing, nature walks and bird watching.
 Enjoy walking through the forests with naturalists and witness the native folk dances of the Terais.
 (B,L,D)

 Panauti is a historical, and a hidden gem of Nepal.
 History books state that in the early 18th century, the king of Bhaktapur gifted Panauti state as a dowry to his brother-in-law.
 Panauti still holds an apex reputation for its beautiful temples, arts and crafts, festivals and tradition.
 Panauti nestles at the confluence of two spiritual rivers, Rosi and Punyamati.

 In Panauti, you will be staying in a community homestay which operates under a distinct philosophy, ‘Run by the Women for the Women’.
 Here you will have the opportunity to experience the typical, but sweet lifestyle of a Nepali family.